unplgtc/CBLogger/README.md

     at Function.Module.runMain (module.js:684:10)
 ```

 The `ts` options is always true by default, but you can explicitly set it to `false` if you want to remove the timestamps from your log output.
-This may be useful if your log data already includes a timestamp, of if you're using a process manager like PM2 and want to use its log timestamps instead of CBLogger's (a global flag for this option is coming in a future update).
+This may be useful if your log data already includes a timestamp, of if you're using a process manager like PM2 and want to use its log timestamps instead of CBLogger's.

 ```js
 CBLogger.info('some_info_key', {message: 'This is what happened'}, {ts: false});